wiseman-timelord/WiseRain/README.md

 1. Download and Install, the plugin [PowershellRM](https://github.com/khanhas/PowershellRM) into your `Rainmeter/Plugins` folder.
 2. Download `Wiseman-Timelords Rainmeter Skin`, and then unpack it to a suitable location.
 3. Copy the `WiseRain` folder into your `RainMeter\Skins` folder.
-4. Edit the global variables at the top of the 2 powershell scripts, system and network, appropriately, to point to the appropriate locations.
+4. Edit the global variables at the top of the 3 powershell scripts, system and network and monitor, appropriately, to point to the appropriate locations for your setup
 5. Load rain meter or Refresh the skins display, then navigate in the folders in RainMeter, load the 3 panels from `WiseRain` in the, system and network and monitor, folders, as you normally would the panels of other skins.

 ### NOTATION